Methyl methacrylate (MMA) is a monomer that’s also known as methacrylic acid, methyl ester.

 3. The Applications of Methyl Methacrylate

-Methyl methacrylate monomer readily polymerizes to form high molecular weight homopolymers and copolymers.
+Methyl methacrylate monomer readily polymerizes to form high molecular weight homopolymers (where a polymer is created from many copies of a single monomer) and copolymers.

 The principal use for MMA monomer is to form polymethyl methacrylate (PMMA) homopolymer for the production of cast and extruded acrylic sheets.
 These cast PMMA sheeting products exhibit good optical clarity, high transparency, and UV stability.
-Applications include…
+Methyl methacrylate MMA products and applications include…

 These polymers are produced as waterborne, solvent, and dispersion resins for these applications.
 Methyl methacrylate-butadiene-styrene (MBS) resins are used as impact modifiers for clear, rigid PVC, an example of which would be bottles.
 In addition, MMA can partially replace styrene monomer in unsaturated polyester resins to give better weather resistance and longer outdoor life.

-For products such as signage, displays, bath enclosures, spas and tabletop surfaces, as well as automotive lights and light fixtures, MMA polymerization can be cast into a solid form.
+For products such as signage, displays, bath enclosures, spas and tabletop surfaces, as well as automotive lights and light fixtures, methyl methacrylate polymerization can be cast into a solid form.

 Applications also include engineering adhesives.
 These are liquid, reactive, durable adhesives for bonding a variety of substrates, and they consist of MMA monomer with PMMA.
 Low-viscosity, rapidly curing MMA reactive resin systems are highly effective for sealing and filling cracks and pores in concrete surfaces and structures.